-Furthermore, while improving public trust can promote institutional trustworthiness (e.g., perhaps more transparent and accountable), there is no a priori direct relationship ir.iobanks must ensure that in trying to improve public trust, they also concomitantly try to improve institutional trustworthiness.
+Furthermore, while improving public trust can promote institutional trustworthiness (e.g., perhaps a biobank aims to be more transparent and accountable – attributes of trustworthy behaviour - in order to ensure public trust), because there is no a priori direct relationship between public trust and institutional trustworthiness, there is no guarantee that if a biobank aims to ensure public trust, it will also ensure their biobank is institutionally trustworthy.
+As such, biobanks must ensure that in trying to improve public trust, they also concomitantly try to improve institutional trustworthiness.
 The recent work of Erikainen et al. (2020) is instructive here.
 While exploring participant involvement in population-level biomedical research, these authors distinguish between two notions of legitimacy, ‘descriptive’ and ‘normative’ legitimacy (48, p523-524).
 They explain that ‘public involvement may be undertaken to increase public acceptance or to promote a more favourable perception of research, which would provide ‘descriptive legitimacy’, but does not necessarily ensure ‘normative legitimacy’…[i.e.,] involving the public for reasons other than the management of perception’.
 This conceptual framing echoes the arguments presented in this paper, and can be applied to considerations related to public trust in, and institutional trustworthiness of, biobanking.
-Specifically, ‘descriptive legitimacy’ refers to the promotion of a more favourable perception of the biobank to promote public trust, but what is required to ensure trustworthiness is ‘normative legitimacy’, i.e., acting in a trustworthy manner for reasons other than to ensure public trustWe argue that to promote normative legitimacy, trustworthiness needs to go beyond being seen as a set of procedures, to the embodying of the concept in day-to-day decision-making.
+Specifically, ‘descriptive legitimacy’ refers to the promotion of a more favourable perception of the biobank to promote public trust, but what is required to ensure trustworthiness is ‘normative legitimacy’, i.e., acting in a trustworthy manner for reasons other than to ensure public trust.
+We argue that to promote normative legitimacy, trustworthiness needs to go beyond being seen as a set of procedures, to the embodying of the concept in day-to-day decision-making.
+This could include, for example, diverse, equitable and inclusive recruitment and enrolment processes, participatory governance processes and decision-making practices that engage with the communities who have donated their samples and data, and/or disclosing lay summaries of the findings of studies that have been supported by a biobank’s samples and associated data.
+Population-based biobanks should even go one step further in this engagement focusing on a communities of donor’s and non-donors, since their resource and findings concern a general population.
 Drawing on lessons being learnt in the ethics literature, for example, we urge the biobanking arena to perceive trustworthiness as a process rather than something that can be achieved, or as something that has been ‘done’, and to take seriously the notion that at the root of every trust/trustworthy relationship is an expectation on the part of the trustor that those in whom we place trust will do what they say they will do (4).

 Finally, as O’Neill has argued previously, trust is valuable only when directed to agents and activities that are trustworthy, and vital is our ability to judge trustworthiness and lack of trustworthiness (54).
 Her call to apply a ‘smart’ trust, emphasises that it is smart to clarify what trust and trustworthiness are, and to regularly investigate what information about undertakings is key for determining trustworthiness.